oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Pillow is the 'friendly PIL fork' by Alex Clark and Contributors.
 PIL is the Python Imaging Library by Fredrik Lundh and Contributors.

-**URL**
+**More Information**

 https://pillow.readthedocs.org/